pointfreeco/swift-navigation/README.md

 triggered, and when the presented view is dismissed, the state will be `nil`'d out.

 Another powerful aspect of SwiftUI is its ability to update its UI whenever state in an observable model changes.
-And thanks to Swift's observation tools this can be done done implicitly and
+And thanks to Swift's observation tools this can be done implicitly and
 minimally: whichever fields are accessed in the `body` of the view are automatically tracked so that when they change the view updates.